A Theory of Saving under Risk Preference Dynamics: Introduction

 The rest of the paper is organized as follows.
-Section~\ref{s:or} formulates a generic optimal savings problem with preference shocks, and establishes existence, uniqueness, and key structural properties of the optimal policy.
+Section~\ref{s:or} formulates a generic optimal savings problem with preference shocks, and establishes existence, uniqueness, and key properties of the optimal policy.
 Section~\ref{s:asym} systematically studies its asymptotic properties and discusses the resulting implications for saving and wealth accumulation.
-Section~\ref{s:concl} concludes.
+Section~\ref{s:quant} presents a quantitative analysis that provides further intuition for our theory.
 Proofs are relegated to the Appendix.

-\section{Optimality results}
+\section{Optimality Results}

-In this section, we formulate a generic optimal savings problem with preference shocks and discuss the existence, uniqueness, and computability of the optimal consumption policy.
+In this section, we establish fundamental optimality properties of a general savings problem with preference shocks, encompassing a broad class of preference dynamics, and provide a rigorous foundation for the core asymptotic analysis of consumption and saving behavior in subsequent sections.